opensearch-project/documentation-website/_security-plugin/access-control/api.md

 ### Enable audit logs

-This API allows you to enable or disable audit logging, define the way audit logging is carried out, and make updates to settings.
+This API allows you to enable or disable audit logging, define the configuration for audit logging and compliance, and make updates to settings.

 For details on using audit logging to track access to OpenSearch clusters, as well as information on further configurations, see [Audit logs](https://opensearch.org/docs/latest/security-plugin/audit-logs/index/).

 You can do an initial configuration of audit logging in the `audit.yml` file, found in the `opensearch-project/security/config` directory.
 Thereafter, use the REST API for further changes to the configuration.
 {: note.}

-### Request fields
+#### Request fields

 Field | Data Type | Description
 :--- | :--- | :---